Baja Sea Kayaking Trip Routes & Tour Map: Whale Waters of Mexico

 A map of each Baja kayaking trip route and whale watching area we explore in Mexico is displayed on the unique itinerary page for that particular Baja tour.
-Click one of the itinerary tabs above to read the tour details and see the route map.
+Use the sidebar menu to go to the pages about tour details and see the route map.

 Big versions of these route maps can be seen by clicking on one of the tiny maps below.
 This will open a full-size map in PDF format.
 You will be able to view, zoom, save, and print the PDF version of the map from your computer.

 The first map provides an excellent overview of the Baja California Peninsula and west coast of Mexico.
 The three international airports of the region are located in the labeled towns of Loreto, La Paz, and Los Cabos.
 Read this explanation of how kayaking on the different sides of the peninsula is so dramatically different despite their close proximity.
 Stark contrasts in sea conditions, weather, fish, whales, plants, geology and more are found on opposite sides.

 Magdalena Bay is a gray whale breeding sanctuary and the location of our Baja whale watching tours.
 The Loreto Islands Marine Park includes most of the islands found in the Sea of Cortez, also known as the Gulf of California.
-This inland sea is home to more species of whales than any similar sized body of water in the world and is the area for our Baja kayak tours mostly see blue, fin and Bryde’s whales here, but others can be found.
+This inland sea is home to more species of whales than any similar sized body of water in the world.
+Our Baja kayak tours mostly see blue, fin and Bryde’s whales here, but others can be found.

 This map serves to illustrate the Loreto to La Paz Kayak Tour route as both the towns of Loreto and La Paz are labeled.

 View the large version to see all the details up close!

 This map zooms in on the kayaking trip route for our Sea of Cortez Blue Whale Triangle Kayak Trip.
 It also depicts the starting location of the Loreto to La Paz kayak adventure.